thiyagarajan/AR-Loader/README.markdown

     ArLoader::load_tasks

-N.B - To use the Excel loader, Excel itself is NOT required, however JRuby is required, since it uses Java's Apache POI under the hood to process file.
+N.B - To use the Excel loader, OLE and Excel are NOT required, however JRuby is required, since it uses Java's Apache POI under the hood to process .xls files.

 To use in a mixed Ruby setup, you can use a guard something like :